In some ways, Bigger Chicken began in the year 2020 and in other ways, it began in the year 1990.

 When the world changed last year it gave many of us some time to reflect on what's working and what's not, both in the world and in our own lives.
 For some of us, there was an opportunity to make some changes.

-I know that as a single father, I decided to pivot my approach and outlook to parenting.
+I know that as a single father, I needed to pivot my approach and outlook to parenting.
 Instead of letting my son grow up watching me be unhappy in my work in the name of sacrifice, I want him to grow up watching me love what I'm doing.
 Thrilled to be doing it.
 Passionate about it and good at it.
 That's the way he's going to learn to pursue his own happiness.

 I think we all deserve the chance to do what makes us happy.